AIA G702 Application for Payment Guide

 No spreadsheets, no broken Excel formulas — enter your project details and export your PDF.

-1. Add Project & SOV
+1. Add Project and SOV

 2. Update Progress

-Update “this period” work and stored materials.
+Update this-period work and stored materials.
 Totals and carryforward stay consistent.

-3. Export & Submit
+3. Export and Submit

 Download clean PDFs and submit with your required backup docs.